benslern/CSE701_Final_Project/README.md

 ### The String Constructor

-The string constructor takes an string argument and creates a new bigint object with the value of the string argument.
+The string constructor takes a std::string argument and creates a new bigint object with the value of the string argument.
 Because the argument is a string, the constructor has several edge cases and inputs of interest.
 The string can contain an integer with an arbitrary number of digits.
 This allows the string constructor to create bigints with values far larger than the limited range of the int64_t constructor.
 For example,

-`bigint input_of_interest_1("123456789098765432110293847566574839201");`
+`bigint input_of_interest_1("99999999999999999999999999999999999999999");`

-This input will create a bigint with the value, `123456789098765432110293847566574839201`, which is many orders of magnitude larger than INT64_MAX.
+This input will create a bigint with the value, `99999999999999999999999999999999999999999`, which is many orders of magnitude larger than INT64_MAX.
 The constructor allows for the string to have leading and tailing spaces, and leading zeros.
 For example,

 `bigint input_of_interest_2(" -001   ");`
 `bigint input_of_interest_3("-0000");`

 This input will create a bigints with the values `-1` and `0`.
-However, the string cannot contain any symbols apart from a single '-' at the beginning to indicate a negative integer.
-For example, the following inputs will generate the error, 'Error: Invalid String'
+However, the string cannot contain any symbols, apart from a single '-' at the beginning to indicate a negative integer.
+For example, the following inputs will generate the error, 'Error: Invalid String'.

 ```
 bigint input_of_interest_4("100.1234");